YakeDev/YakeDev/README.md

 - 👋 Hi, I’m @YakeDev
-- 👀 I’m interested in front-end developpment
+- 👀 I’m interested in full-stack javascript developpment
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Javascript and front-end development
 - 📫 How to reach me erickay.dev@gmail.com